You can also listen to a podcast episode on Aloe Vera Gel with Essential Oils

 Aloe vera gel will help minimize the inflammation and puffiness from eczema.

 Quick and Easy Recipe: Aloe Vera Gel + Essential Oils for Eczema: In 1 oz (30 ml) of Aloe Vera gel, simply add 5 drops each of the following essential oils: German Chamomile or Blue Tansy, Lavender (L. angustifolia) and Helichrysum (H. italicum).

 5. As a Hand Cleanser

-Simply pour 1 oz (30 ml) of Aloe Vera Gel into a small spray bottle and add 20 drops of your favorite essential oils for an instant, all-natural hand sanitizer.
+Quick and Easy Recipe: Simply pour 1 fl oz (30 ml) of Aloe Vera Gel into a small spray bottle and add 20 drops of your favorite essential oils for an instant, all-natural hand cleaner.
 My favorite essential oils to use for this purpose are Laurel Leaf, Ravintsara, Lemon, Orange, and Clove (not more than 2 drops).
 Your hands will smell divine!
 After you spray it into your palms, it may feel sticky for a minute until it dries.